yoggy/login.do/README.md

 login.do
 ========
-login.do is a small honey pot system.
+login.do is a small honeypot system.